openimis/openimis_docs/user_manual/register/location.rst

 Moving a District, Municipality, Village
 """"""""""""""""""""""""""""""""""""""""

   Moving of a location is needed when the administrative division of the territory, on which a health insurance scheme is active, changes.
-Clicking on the ``Move`` button will re-direct to the Move Location Page (:numref:`location_move`).
+Clicking on the ``Move`` button will open the move location box (:numref:`location_move`).

   .. _location_move:
   .. figure:: /img/user_manual/location.move.png